dart-lang/site-www/src/_guides/language/effective-dart/design_migrated.md

 to a more precise type before accessing members.

 {{ site.alert.version-note }}
-In code that has not been migrated to null safety yet, use `Object` to accept values of all types, including `null`.
+In code that hasn't been migrated to null safety yet, use `Object` to accept values of all types, including `null`.
 {{ site.alert.end }}